-Passport Health Plan will confirm receipt of your request for external third-party review within five (5) business days of receiving your request.
+Passport will confirm receipt of your request for external independent third-party review within five business days of receiving your request.

-As required by 907 KAR 17:035, if you request an external third-party review, we will forward to the Department for Medicaid Services all documentation submitted by you during the Appeal process within fifteen (15) business days of receiving your request.
+As required by 907 KAR 17:035, if you request an external independent third-party review, we will forward to the Department for Medicaid Services all documentation submitted by you during the Appeal process within 15 business days of receiving your request.
 No additional documentation will be allowed for consideration by the external independent third-party review.

-Additionally, if Passport's decision is upheld by the external independent third-party review, Providers have the right to request an administrative hearing in accordance with 907 KAR 17:040 within thirty (30) calendar days of the Department's written notice.
+Additionally, if Passport's decision is upheld by the external independent third-party review, Providers have the right to request an administrative hearing in accordance with 907 KAR 17:040within 30 calendar days of the Department's written notice.
 You must submit your request for administrative hearing to:

-Cabinet for Health and Family Services

-Department for Medicaid Services

-Division of Program Quality and Outcomes

-275 East Main Street, 6C-C

-Frankfort, KY 40621
+Cabinet for Health and Family Services Department for Medicaid Services Division of Program Quality and Outcomes 275 East Main Street, 6C-C Frankfort, KY 40621